Gatling Executor

 • by XPath query

-To specify extractors in shorthand form, use following configuration:
+To specify extractors in shorthand form, use the following configuration:

 scenarios: